Agent Payments Protocol (AP2)

 - Clear Transaction Accountability: AP2 provides a non-repudiable, cryptographic audit trail for every transaction, aiding in dispute resolution and building confidence for all participants.

-Key Concept: Verifiable Credentials (VCs)¶
+Key Concept: Verifiable Digital Credentials (VDCs)¶

 See it in action¶